Connect

 Public schools in Alberta are funded by the government and offer educational options for students from Kindergarten through Grade 12.
 Alberta's Ministry of Education provides detailed information about each school district, including ratings and performance results.

-For those who wish to pursue a more specialized education path, several private schools are also available in Alberta.
+For a more specialized education, private schools are also available throughout Alberta.
 Private schools typically offer smaller classes and extracurricular activities such as sports teams or clubs that public institutions may not provide.
 Tuition costs vary depending on the type of institution chosen but generally range from $10,000–$20,000 per year for elementary and secondary schooling levels.

 The province also offers numerous options for higher education.
-Some of the universities in Alberta include the University of Alberta, University of Calgary, and Mount Royal University.
+Some of the universities in Alberta include the University of Alberta (consistently ranked among Canada's top universities), University of Calgary (known for research and innovation), and Mount Royal University.

-Alberta provides a range of educational options to meet the needs of students and families, whether a student is attending schools in Airdrie or Edmonton.
+Alberta provides a range of educational options to meet the needs of students, whether a student is attending schools in Airdrie or Edmonton.

 Disadvantages of Living in Alberta